yingkitw/jbuild/ARCHITECTURE.md

 ### Key Design Decisions

 1. **Single Crate**: All code in one crate for simplicity and faster compilation
-2. **Module Organization**: Logical grouping matching Maven's Java structure, with Gradle support integrated
+2. **Modular CLI**: Decoupled CLI definition (`src/cli.rs`) from command implementation (`src/runner/cli.rs`), improving maintainability and testability.
+3. **Consolidated Model Building**: Centralized all POM inheritance, property merging, and interpolation logic into `ModelBuilder`, reducing redundancy.
-3. **Error Handling**: Uses `anyhow` for application errors, `thiserror` for library errors
+4. **Error Handling**: Uses `anyhow` for application errors, `thiserror` for library errors
-4. **Async Support**: `tokio` for I/O operations (future use for parallel builds)
+5. **Async Support**: `tokio` for I/O operations (future use for parallel builds)
-5. **Type Safety**: Strong typing for coordinates, phases, and configurations
+6. **Type Safety**: Strong typing for coordinates, phases, and configurations
-6. **Compiler Integration**: Native Rust implementation for Java compiler invocation with classpath management
+7. **Compiler Integration**: Native Rust implementation for Java compiler invocation with classpath management
-7. **Dual Build System Support**: Unified artifact and dependency resolution for both Maven and Gradle
+8. **Dual Build System Support**: Unified artifact and dependency resolution for both Maven and Gradle

 ### Data Flow